awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 ## Creating a Fargate profile<a name="create-fargate-profile"></a>

 This topic helps you to create a Fargate profile\.
 AWS Fargate with Amazon EKS is available in all Amazon EKS Regions except China \(Beijing\), China \(Ningxia\), AWS GovCloud \(US\-East\), and AWS GovCloud \(US\-West\)\.\.
 You also must have created a pod execution role to use for your Fargate profile\.
-For more information, see [Pod execution role](pod-execution-role.md)\.
+For more information, see [Amazon EKS pod execution IAM role](pod-execution-role.md)\.
 Pods that are running on Fargate are only supported on private subnets \(with [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) access to AWS services, but not a direct route to an Internet Gateway\), so your cluster's VPC must have private subnets available\.
 You can create a profile with `eksctl` or the AWS Management Console\.
 Select the tab with the name of the tool that you want to create your Fargate profile with\.

-This procedure requires `eksctl` version `0.82.0` or later\.
+This procedure requires `eksctl` version `0.83.0` or later\.
 You can check your version with the following command:

 ```
 eksctl version